 This supplements the IFS and should be used as a companion document and provide additional detail in the implementation of the Landscape Master Plan.
 Besides this Introduction, the plan includes additional sections, each organized to provide the appropriate level and scale of guidance.

 Tyndall AFB is in an urgent and compelling environment where operations and facilities must expeditiously recover, rebuild, and get back to a normal conditions following the devastation of Hurricane Michael (2018).
-The forward-focused rebuild effort promotes sustainable, resilient, and SMART technology approaches that highlight the most impactful performance standards adopted by the Air Force that exceed baseline U.S. Department of Defense, Unified Facilities Criteria (UFC), and other requirements and specifically addresses the base’s vertical and horizontal Military Construction (MILCON) requirements.
+This forward-focused rebuild effort promotes sustainable, resilient, and smart technology approaches that highlight the most impactful performance standards adopted by the Air Force - ones that exceed baseline U.S. Department of Defense standards and Unified Facilities Criteria (UFC) - to specifically address Tyndall’s vertical and horizontal Military Construction requirements.
 This strategy provides “guardrails” for the rebuild without inhibiting innovation and creativity.
-This site consolidates the base’s design intent, strategies, and solutions, and facilitates expedited design phases, enabling Tyndall AFB to become the Installation of the Future.
+This site consolidates Tyndall AFB’s design intent, strategies, and solutions to facilitate expedited design in the Installation of the Future.

 Overview IntroductionHurricane recovery rebuild efforts